cgarbin/cot6930-natural-language-processing/assignment2/README.md

     Incorrectly Classified Instances       220               15.7593 %

-The confusion matrix shows that it behaves about the same as during the trianing phase (a good thing in this case).
+The confusion matrix shows that it behaves about the same as during the training phase (a good thing in this case).

        a   b   c   d   <-- classified as
      469  10  47  18 |   a = type_student